Originally published April 11, 2017

 With online research easier and more portable than ever, we like to think about marketing segments a little differently.
 Travel brands and destination marketers should consider the moments your potential customers may jump online from their phone or computer—as the biggest marketing opportunity.

 While the who still matters when you’re trying to reach an audience—the when is more vital than ever.

 For example, think about how you planned your last vacation.
 If you were like most, you bounced back and forth between dreaming about and loosely planning your next getaway—zooming in on a destination and quickly bouncing around in search of inspiration only to zoom out and consider all the options yet again.
-This quick spurt of research to answer an immediate need (usually turning to a search engine) has been coined “a micro-moment” by Google and is a huge opportunity for destination marketing organizations and the key to attracting and earning a savvy traveler’s consideration.
+This quick spurt of research to answer an immediate need (usually turning to a search engine) has been coined “a micro-moment” by Google.
+Such micro-moments represent a huge opportunity for destination marketing organizations and are the key to attracting and earning a savvy traveler’s consideration.

 Next Steps. . .

 What if your brand or location could be in front of your potential customers during the exact moments they are dreaming about getting away, planning their visit, and eventually booking their vacation?
 What content should you create at what moments?

 Funny you should ask; we actually created a guide that outlines what micro-moments are and how to capitalize on them.